google/perfetto/docs/analysis/trace-processor.md

 boilerplate which needs to be written in SQL.

 ### Extract args
-`EXTRACT_ARG` is a helper function which retreives a property of an event (e.g. slice or counter) from the `args` table.
+`EXTRACT_ARG` is a helper function which retrieves a property of an event (e.g. slice or counter) from the `args` table.

 It takes an `arg_set_id` and `key` as input and returns the value looked